Tajik leader to extend two-decade rule despite economic woes

 CRACKDOWN

-Tajik state media lionizes Rakhmon for bringing stability after his Russian-backed forces defeated Islamist militants in a 1992-97 civil war in which tens of thousands of people died.
+Tajik state media lionises Rakhmon for bringing stability after his Russian-backed forces defeated Islamist militants in a 1992-97 civil war in which tens of thousands of people died.

 But critics accuse Rakhmon, 61 and a father of nine, of building a personality cult and stifling freedom of speech.